dlion/domenicoluciani/_posts/2016-04-09-hello-world-nucleo.md

 ---
 layout: post
-title: "Hello World NUCLEO"
+title: "Hello World, NUCLEO"
-date: 2016-04-09 17:24:00
+date: 2016-04-09 17:24:00 +0100
 categories: [Programming, Electronics, Nucleo, MBED, ST]
 cover: "/assets/images/covers/helloworldnucleo.jpg"
 ---

-For university reasons now I have a NUCLEO-F401RE board of ST Microeletronics, it works with STM32 microcontrollers, it is arduino compatible, supported by MBED, it has 3 leds and 2 pushbuttons on board; Obviously is fully programmable... but how ?
+For university reasons now I own a NUCLEO-F401RE board by ST Microeletronics, it works with STM32 microcontrollers, it is arduino compatible, supported by MBED, it has 3 leds and 2 pushbuttons on board; Obviously is fully programmable... but how ?
 Let's do it!

 ## Compiler

-I don't want to download and install an IDE so I decided to use the cloud based IDE of MBED that allows to have a complete IDE everywhere simply open the browser.
+I don't want to download and install an IDE so I decided to use the cloud based IDE of MBED that allows to have a complete enviroment everywhere simply open the browser.
-Go on the [MBED](http://mbed.com) website and do the signup as developer.
+Go on the [MBED](https://mbed.com) website and do the signup as developer.
 To use the IDE we have to specifying which board we have, how do this ?

 ## Insert your board on your profile

-Connect your board through usb and mount it (i.e. `mount /dev/sdb /mnt/board`), visit the directory and you'll find two files: `DETAILS.TXT` and `MBED.HTM`; open MBED.HTM with the browser annd that's all, your board now is in your MBED profile.
+Connect your board through usb and mount it (i.e. `mount /dev/sdb /mnt/board`), visit the directory and you'll find two files: `DETAILS.TXT` and `MBED.HTM`; open `MBED.HTM` with the browser and that's all, your board now is in your MBED profile.

 ## Hello World